Joseph Bell (engineer)

-Joseph Bell (12 March 1861 – 15 April 1912) was a British engineer who served as chief engineer in the engine room of RMS Titanic.
+Joseph Bell (12 May 1861 – 15 April 1912) was a British engineer who served as first Chief Engineer of Olympic, and subsequently RMS Titanic; he died in Titanic's sinking.

 Early life

-Joseph Bell was the first son of John Bell, Sr. and Margaret Watson, both agricultural entrepreneurs.
+Joseph Bell was the first son of John Bell Sr. and Margaret Watson, both agricultural entrepreneurs.
 He grew up in Farlam, a small village in the Rural District of Brampton, in the county of Cumberland; he had three siblings: Jane (1864), Richard (1865) and John Jr. (1868).
 His mother Margaret died shortly after giving birth to her last child.

 Joseph Bell initially attended a private Primary school in the village of Farlam and, after the death of his mother, he moved with his father and his brothers to Carlisle, between the districts of Edentown and Stanwix; Joseph and the brothers attended Carlisle's Academy William Harrison.
 In time, his younger brother John decided to migrate to Australia, embarking on the transatlantic SS Great Britain, while the rest of the family remained in Carlisle.

-After leaving Carlisle, Joseph Bell moved to Newcastle, doing apprenticeship as an engine fitter at Robert Stephenson and Company.
+After leaving Carlisle, Bell moved to Newcastle, serving his engineering apprenticeship as an engine fitter at the Tyneside works of Robert Stephenson and Company.

 White Star Line

 In 1885, Bell was hired by the White Star Line and worked on many ships that traded with New Zealand and the United States.
 In 1891 he was promoted to chief mechanical engineer.

 Sister Jane married William Hugh Lowthian in 1886 and spent many years living in Ripley, Derbyshire, where he was a bank manager.
 It was probably at this time that Joseph met Maud Bates, whom he married in 1893; the couple had 4 children: Frances John, called Frank (1896), Marjorie Clare (1899), Eileen Maud (1901), and Ralph Douglas (1908).

 In 1911, Joseph found lodging in Belfast, along with his wife and younger son.
-The two daughters remained at Ripley, cared for by both a housekeeper and her uncles (Bell's sister and brother-in-law), while the then fifteen-year-old Frank was studying at the Grosvenor College in Carlisle and later an apprenticeship at the Harland and Wolff shipyards.
+The two daughters remained at Ripley, cared for by both a housekeeper and their aunt and uncle (Bell's sister and brother-in-law), while the then fifteen-year-old Frank was studying at the Grosvenor College in Carlisle and later did an apprenticeship at the Harland & Wolff shipyards.
+Bell became one of the White Star Line's most trusted engineers and was sent to Belfast to oversee the construction and installation of the engines of a number of new White Star liners, including the Laurentic and Megantic in 1908 and 1909.
+He had subsequently taken each of these liners out for their first few voyages, serving as Chief Engineer.
+During Olympic's building, Bell had remained in Belfast during the whole time, superintending the ship's construction, "making any suggestions which he thought would lead to improvements."
+He oversaw the installation of the ship's powerplant and served on the ship as Chief Engineer during her maiden voyage.
+Bell returned to Belfast and Robert Fleming, another White Star senior engineer, was promoted to chief engineer on Olympic.
+Bell was present as the Titanic's engines were constructed and assembled at the yard Engine Works.